Spokane, WA, Mental Health Counseling Programs

 Students interested in studying mental health counseling in the Spokane area only have a few program options within 30 minutes of the city center.
 This article looks at three schools that offer programs at several levels.
 It includes information on the programs as well as a table of facts about the schools, such as size, tuition, graduation rate and student retention rate.

-- Spokane Falls Community College, about four miles from downtown, has an associate's degree and a certificate program in addiction studies.
+- Spokane Falls Community College, about 10 miles from downtown, has an associate's degree and a certificate program in addiction studies.

 Comparison of Schools